privefl/paper-misspec/code/README.md

 ### Prepare data

-- `prepare-genotypes-simu-chr22.R`: Prepare genotypes for simulations using chromosome 22 + figure S4
+- `prepare-genotypes-simu-chr22.R`: Prepare genotypes for simulations using chromosome 22 + figure S1

-- `prepare-corr-simu-chr22.R`: Prepare the LD reference used in simulations
+- `prepare-corr-simu-chr22.R`: Prepare the LD reference used in simulations + figure S3

-- `prepare-corr-altpop.R`: Prepare the "alternative" LD reference used in simulations
+- `prepare-corr-simu-altpop.R`: Prepare the "alternative" LD reference used in simulations

 - `prepare-genotypes.R`: Prepare genotypes for real data applications

-- `prepare-corr.R` + `prepare-corr-with-blocks.R`: Prepare the main LD reference used in real data analyses
+- `prepare-corr.R`: Prepare the main LD reference used in real data analyses

 - `prepare-phecodes.R`: Prepare phecodes (+ a few continuous traits) for real data analyses in the UK Biobank

-- `prepare-sumstats/*`: prepare GWAS summary statistics for the main real data analyses + figures 4 & S12-S14 & S16-S21 & S28-S29
+- `prepare-sumstats/*`: prepare GWAS summary statistics for the main real data analyses + figures 4 & S17-S20 & S23-S27 & S33-S34

 - `prepare-sumstats-finngen/*` + `prepare-sumstats-bbj/*`: prepare GWAS summary statistics from FinnGen and Biobank Japan